little612pea/TOEFL-Learning/Words.md

 3. Innumerable: Similar to "countless," this term indicates a vast quantity that cannot be precisely counted.
 For example, "There are innumerable stars in the night sky."
 4. Myriad: This word conveys an immense number or variety.
 For instance, "She has a myriad of responsibilities at work."
 5. Abundance: This term describes a plentiful or copious amount of something.
 For example, "The garden is filled with an abundance of beautiful flowers."
-6. Overflowing: This word suggests that a container or space is filled to capacity and cannot hold any more.
+6. Overflowing: This word suggests that a container or space is filled to capacity and cannot hold anymore.
 For instance, "The shelves are overflowing with books."
 7. Copious: This term refers to a large or abundant supply of something.
 For example, "He took copious notes during the lecture."
 8. Extensive: This word indicates a vast or comprehensive amount of something.
 For instance, "The project required extensive research."
 9. Ample: This term describes a plentiful or generous amount of something.
 For example, "We have ample time to complete the task."